GeekBrony/GeekBrony/README.md

 As a Backend Developer, I am responsible for:
 - Developing the game's backend service architecture, to scale.
-- Maintaining a .NET network messaging framework, shared between client and server
+- Developing and maintaining a custom .NET network serialization framework.
 - Designing a database from scratch using Entity Framework Core Code-First with PostgreSQL